How to resize C drive in Windows Server 2008 (R2)?

 It is the most common problem in Windows Server 2008 that C drive is running low of free disk space, especially for the OEM servers.
 Most of the OEM servers create a small system C drive and a larger data drive.
 In daily usage, Windows update, applications, cache, system service and many other types of data goes into C drive continuously, so the free space becomes lower and lower.
 To solve this problem, firstly try to free up some space with Windows built-in Cleanup utility, and then resize the C drive in Windows Disk Management or with 3rd party software.

-Resize partition under Disk Management
+Resize partition with Server 2008 Disk Management

 Better than the previous Windows Server edition, Server 2008 enhanced the ability of Disk Management, where you can resize disk partitions with the built-in feature Extend Volume and Shrink Volume.